monctonug/hacknight-1/monctonug-site/index.md

-# Moncton Developer User Group Site
+# Project: Moncton Developer User Group Site

-What would it take to make the [Moncton UG site](https://github.com/monctonug/monctonug-site) even simpler to host/manage.
+*What would it take to make the [Moncton UG site](https://github.com/monctonug/monctonug-site) even simpler to host/manage?*

-The site is currently served statically from a [Digital Ocean](https://www.digitalocean.com/) instance and generated using [Middleman](https://middlemanapp.com/).
+The Moncton UG site is currently served statically from a [Digital Ocean](https://www.digitalocean.com/) instance and generated using [Middleman](https://middlemanapp.com/).
 It's updated by running `publish.sh` via ~~cron~~ Vincent.

 When publishing the site today, `sync.rb` will fetch event information from the Eventbrite API and add pages to `sources/articles/` in a format that is ready to commit+build.
 This is not a strict requirement and it would be fine if adding a new event to the site meant having to create a new markdown file by hand.